 If you fancy going out to lunch or dinner, you can walk to the village of San Carlos - 25 minutes down… only for the hearty on the way back up!
 There are some great restaurants within a 10-minute drive and Laetitia can advise - just remember there’s a steep, dusty track on the way home.

 Children are welcome and will love the pretty pool and playing in the gardens.
-However, the majority of guests are couples seeking peace, so you might feel self-conscious if your kids are lively.
+The hotel is bursting with families during the school holidays, so couples might prefer to avoid half terms and the summer break if looking for a romantic stay.
 A baby cot is free of charge or you can pay a supplement for an extra bed in some room types.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)